overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 Parameter        | Type                                                                         |
 ---------------- | -----------------------------------------------------------------------------|
 dock             | Launched from the Overwolf dock                                              |
-gamelaunchevent  | Auto-launched with a game                                                    |
+gamelaunchevent  | Auto-launched along with a game                                                    |
-hotkey           | Launched in-game with its hotkey                                             |
+hotkey           | Launched in-game with a hotkey                                             |
 storeapi         | Launched from the store                                                      |
 odk              | Launched with the overwolf.extensions.launch API                             |
 commandline      | Launched from the command line using overwolf.exe -launchapp [extension id]  |